blackboard/anthologydevdocs/docs/student/best-practices/create-savenew-operations.md

 edited: "2024-03-26"
 ---

-A large subset of the available APIs in Anthology Student have a scope of inserting and updating single instances of an entity.
+A large subset of the available APIs in Student (Ellucian) have a scope of inserting and updating single instances of an entity.
 Every entity in the Student data model inherits from a base entity service.
 The available operations in the base entity service are Get, Create, SaveNew, Save and Delete.
 There are some entities in the model that have additional APIs implemented for inserting and updating data.
 These will be reflected with additional endpoints that are documented in Swagger.
 The focus of this document will outline best practices for how to insert a new instance into an entity utilizing the Create and SaveNew endpoints.

 ## Swagger documentation